amir-and-erica/blog/src/pages/why-we-re-focused-on-the-bay-area.md

 ## A lack of local political coverage

-The state of media is not in a good place.
+_The state of media is not in a good place.
 There's little investment in news, which results in less coverage around important topics.
 Trust in media is at an all-time low.
 Journalism as a business is struggling because Google and Facebook are taking the lion's share of ad revenue.
-And people don't care what they don't know about.
+And people don't care what they don't know about. -- can we find links to some of these statements? they seem like we're repeating stereotypical notions w/o any evidence.. otherwise good!_

 We started in SF because it's needed.